Tinu-thampi13/Personal-Expense-Manager-App/README.md

 Filter expenses by date or category.

 View the total amount of expenses.

+ # Getting Started
+To get started with the project, follow these steps:

+Clone the repository to your local machine using git clone https://github.com/your_username/personal-expense-manager.git.

+Open the project in your preferred code editor.

+Run flutter packages get to install all the required packages and dependencies.

+You're now ready to run the app on your local device or emulator by using the flutter run command.

 # Dependencies
 This project relies on the following dependencies: